veraison/docs/terminology.md

 ## 🔹 Attestation Roles (from IETF RATS)

 ### **Attester**
-The device or system that generates evidence about its state.
+The device or system that generates Evidence about its state.

 ### **Verifier**
-The system (in Veraison) that checks evidence and produces results.
+An entity (typically a collection of components in Veraison) that  appraise Evidence and produces Attestation Results.

 ### **Relying Party**
-The consumer of the attestation result (e.g., a cloud service that decides access based on trust).
+The consumer of the Attestation Result (e.g., a cloud service that decides access based on trust).

 ---